KonstantinKuklin/AsseticStaticGzipBundle/README.md

     use: true
     level: 9
    ```

 Option `level` can be 0-9 and provide level of gzip compression type.

-    9 - best,
+ 9 - best

  0 - without

-Option `use` enables or disables compression
+Option `use` enables or disables creating compression files

 Add bundle to `app/AppKernel.php`:
    ```